airbnb/okreplay/readme.md

 Future test runs replay responses from _tape_ without traffic going to the real target.
 No more 3rd party downtime or rate limits breaking your tests.
 You can even run your tests offline!
 Insert different _tapes_ to stub different responses.

 ### Customize
 _Tapes_ are just [YAML][yaml] files so you can edit them with a text editor, commit to source control, share with your team & use on continuous integration.
+An example tape file can be found [here](https://github.com/robfletcher/betamax/blob/master/betamax-proxy/src/test/resources/betamax/tapes/smoke_spec.yaml).

 ## Full documentation